wavded/www/content/post/promises.md

 ## An important note with error handling

 As stated earlier, promises mimic `try/catch` semantics.
-In a `try/catch` block, it’s possible to mask an error by never explicitly handling it:
+In a `try/catch` block, it's possible to mask an error by never explicitly handling it:

 ```js
 try {